-In addition, the firm is registered with the PCAOB and subject to PCAOB inspections with respect to work as auditors of SEC registrants and their affiliates.
-Part I, which is the public portion of the PCAOB inspection report. contains an overview of the inspection procedures and observations on the engagements inspected.
-Part 1.A includes a discussion of deficiencies identified by the PCAOB in its inspection of issuer audits.
-No Part 1.A findings were included in the most recent PCAOB inspection report pertaining to their 2020 inspections.
+In addition, the Firm is registered with the PCAOB and subject to PCAOB inspection with respect to work as auditors of SEC registrants and their affiliates.
+As at June 30, 2021, the most recent PCAOB inspection report related to their 2020 inspection was not issued in final.
+Part I, which is the public portion of the PCAOB inspection report, contains an overview of the inspection procedures and observations on the engagements inspected.
+Part 1.A includes discussion of deficiencies identified by the PCAOB in its inspection of issuer audits.
+We do not anticipate any Part 1.A findings.
 A full copy of the report will be available on the PCAOB website at www.pcaobus.org.
 The investments we have made in audit quality have had a positive impact on the results of the 2020 inspection.
-No PCAOB inspections took place in 2021 and the 2022 PCAOB inspection was underway at the time of writing and is likely to be concluded by the end of 2022.

-The firm continues to be registered with CPAB and PCAOB.
+The Firm continues to be registered with CPAB and PCAOB.